dhduc/dhduc/README.md

 ### Hi there 👋, my name is Duc Dao
 #### I am a senior software developer working in Hanoi, Vietnam.

-I'm having 7 years of experiences of developing the website and backend application using PHP and MySQL.
+Hi, I'm Duc Dao, a software engineer, technical leader with 10 years of experience.
+I’m passionate about building scalable systems, designing cloud solutions, and leading teams to deliver impactful products.

+I specialize in PHP and MySQL, Devops and AWS cloud, and enjoy to sharing knowledge and helping others to learn about system design, databases.

 I also have a AWS solution architect associate certification.

-Skills: Laravel, MySQL, VueJS, AWS, Docker, Terraform.

-- 🔭 I’m currently working on Laravel and AWS.
-- 🌱 I’m currently learning microservice and Kubernetes
+Feel free to reach out if you'd like to connect!

 Website: [https://ducdh.info](https://ducdh.info)